ACPradyumna05/Few-Shot-Language-Agnostic-Keyword-Spotter/README.md

 # Few Shot Language Agnostic Keyword Spotting System
 This proposal was submitted as a part of the [Smart India Hackathon 2024](https://www.sih.gov.in/) which is is a premier nationwide initiative designed to engage students in solving some of the most pressing challenges faced in everyday life.
+(Currently this is a WIP)

 ![SIH Main Slide](img/main_slide.png)